jgazeau/shadocs/exampleSite/content/english/shortcodes/jsoneditor.md

   ```
 {{< /md >}}|
 | postProcessFunction | named |{{< md >}}
-Name of the global Javascript method to run specific and additionnal process right after the Jsoneditor standard JSON generation.
+Name of the global Javascript method to run specific and additional process right after the Jsoneditor standard JSON generation.
 * **input**: JSON Schema, JSON generated from JSON Schema by Jsoneditor
 * **output**: JSON to export
 {{< /md >}}|